TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 # ESLint 9

-* Start with ESLint.
-Let's get rid of those shouty deprecation warnings
+Let's start with ESLint and get rid of those shouty deprecation warnings.

-* ESLint 9 makes flat config files the default.
-Luckily we sorted that out when first bootstrapping use of ESLint.
-* `typescript-eslint` adds support for ESLint 9 in 8.0.0 so we'll need to update that at the same time
-* I locked down @eslint/compat because it requires ESLint 9, can remove that restriction.
-* `eslint-plugin-react-hooks` adds support for ESLint 9 in 5.0.0 so we need to update that one too
+ESLint 9 makes flat config files the default.
+Luckily we sorted that out when first [bootstrapping ESLint]({% link _posts/2024-07-15-bootstrapping-eslint.md %}).
+The `typescript-eslint` plugin adds support for ESLint 9 in 8.0.0, so we'll need to update that at the same time.
+I locked down `@eslint/compat` because it requires ESLint 9, so can remove that restriction.
+Finally, `eslint-plugin-react-hooks` adds support for ESLint 9 in 5.0.0, so we need to update that one too.

 ```json
   "devDependencies": {